 Frequently Asked Questions

 When it comes to choosing the right dentist for your child, we know you have questions.
 Tic Tac Tooth is here to help!
 Please click on one of the questions below to find out more information.
 Have a question that isn't listed?
 No problem!
 Our friendly team is here to help.
-Dr. Awan is board certified, which means he is in the top percentile of all pediatric dentists.
+Our doctors are board certified, which means they are in the top percentile of all pediatric dentists.
 Please contact our office today to find out more information and get an appointment scheduled.

 When should I bring my child in for their first dental visit?